 Remember when your child started their first year of kindergarten?
 You’re so idealistic about volunteering for this, and getting involved in that.
 Actually I wasn’t, I was more realistic than idealistic.
-I knew being a working, travelling parent I wasn’t going to be able to commit to much.
+I knew being a working, travelling parent, that I wasn’t going to be able to commit to much.
 But the one event I was sure to sign up for, during a week I knew I would be in town for, was my daughter’s VIP week.
 (This post contains affiliate links)

 It’s the week all about them.
 They get to make a poster about themselves, sing a song about their favorite things, and have someone special come to class with them on Friday.
 My daughter’s VIP week was in the beginning of December.
 Perfect for doing a fun holiday craft with the kids on Friday!

 My sister in law had actually come up with the idea for candy cane reindeer for another event, but when my daughter and I were trying to think of something for her VIP week, she fell in love with the idea.
 I managed to find all the materials very readily at Joann Fabrics, but now that I know what to get I would probably just order it all on Amazon.